DETAILED ACTION

 control means (¶ 0025, lines 2-5, “The solenoid-controlled valve 42 is controlled by a microprocessor or a timer [not shown] that may be within the cylindrical body 12”),

-a third conveying means of said water connecting a point of said second conveying means upstream of an inlet of the means for transferring the foaming substance with said forced air duct at a point downstream of the means for heating the forced air upstream of the first injection device (Fig. 2 shows the duct portion between control valve 42 connection to flexible hose 22 and venturi connection 34 is a third conveying means located downstream of blower 14 and upstream of duct 36 connection to venturi 34); and
+a third conveying means of said water branching from a point of said second conveying means upstream of an inlet of the means for transferring the foaming substance (Fig. 2 shows the duct portion between control valve 42 connection to flexible hose 22 and venturi connection 34 is a third conveying means located downstream of blower 14 and upstream of duct 36 connection to venturi 34); and

-one or more devices downstream of the foam generating device and configured to lower the grass and convey the foam so as to form a covering of a constant height (chute 26; Fig. 1 shows chute 26 is configured to lower grass if contact is made, and configured to convey at constant height if device is held at constant height from ground).
+one or more devices downstream of the foam generating device and configured to lower grass and convey the foam so as to form a covering of a constant height (chute 26; Fig. 1 shows chute 26 is configured to lower grass if contact is made, and configured to convey at constant height if device is held at constant height from ground).

 Reddy is in the field of treatment using forced air and water and teaches a water containment tank (fluid reservoir 216; Fig. 7) and water conveyed via first conveying means from a water containment tank (feed line 218; Fig. 7), and a means for heating the forced air, wherein the means for heating the forced air is positioned in the forced air duct (gas heater 10; Fig. 7 shows gas heater 10 is situated in casing 210), and